 The device is worn on the wrist and capable of tracking both swim distance and lap count, regardless of swim stroke.
 It syncs with the Misfit app for iOS and Android and displays laps and swim distance, along with calories burned and points earned.

-You can track multiple different sports, and when you are not training hard, the device functions as a watch.
+You can keep tabs on multiple different sports, and when you are not training hard, the device functions as a watch.
 With 12 small LEDs, Speedo Shine certainly catches the eye.

 This is a beautiful little wearable which fits squarly into the budget fitness tracker category.
 The circular gizmo was clearly designed to assist just about everyone to embrace activity tracking.